-- 1. open enrollment students living within the boundary of a racially concentrated school, whose enrollment improves the integration of the receiving school. - 2. open enrollment students living within an identified "incentive zone" that has enough targeted students, based on the receiving school in question, to help integrate the nonmagnet receiving school.
+- 1. open enrollment students living within the boundary of a racially concentrated school, whose enrollment improves the integration of the receiving school. - 2. open enrollment students whose enrollment improves the integration of the receiving school and who live within an identified "incentive zone" that has enough targeted students, based on the receiving school in question, to help integrate the non-magnet receiving school.1